prometheus-community/postgres_exporter/README.md

 For running it locally on a default Debian/Ubuntu install, this will work (transpose to init script as appropriate):

     sudo -u postgres DATA_SOURCE_NAME="user=postgres host=/var/run/postgresql/ sslmode=disable" postgres_exporter

+Also, you can set a list of sources to scrape different instances from the one exporter setup.
+Just define a comma separated string.

+    sudo -u postgres DATA_SOURCE_NAME="port=5432,port=6432" postgres_exporter

 See the [github.com/lib/pq](http://github.com/lib/pq) module for other ways to format the connection string.